Volunteer with Plantlife Cymru

 This scheme is designed to collect information about the nation’s plants and help us find out how they are responding to changes in the environment.
 There are different levels of participation to help all those who are keen to get involved - you do not have to be an experienced botanist!
 To find out more visit the National Plant Monitoring Scheme website.

 Whether you are pursuing a career in conservation or want to contribute to Plantlife's efforts in saving wild plants and fungi, we have opportunities to volunteer at the Plantlife Cymru office in Cardiff.
 Activities could include working on projects, administration, or occasionally helping with public events.
-If you would like to hear more about our current opportunities, please email firstname.lastname@example.org
+Have a look at our vacancies page for more details.

 A new project called Waxcaps of Wales is currently in development and we hope to have opportunities for volunteers to get involved.
 If you are a fungi fan or interested in knowing more about protecting grassland fungi take a look at the project page.